From Jacobin magazine, a new audio documentary about struggles

 Spare Change News in Boston.
 Conor Gillies grew up in Maine and

 studied history at Boston University.
-He's a producer for Radio
+Formerly a producer for Radio

 is a project of Liz Harris